Is Ozarks Teen Challenge the right choice for your son?

-While our tuition prices are set to make our program as affordable as possible, our Admissions Coordinator can discuss some limited scholarship options with you if they are available at that time.
+While our tuition prices are set to make our program as affordable as possible, our Admissions Coordinator can discuss scholarship options with you if they are available at that time.

 American Healthcare Lending also provides lending options to qualified families.
 Click Here to learn more!